fuzion9/spfxExternalSiteShareCleaner/README.md

 Sharepoint Web Part providing the (as of now, missing) ability to remove elements on a sharepoint modern page.
 This is useful for removing items such as Office 365 Launcher Bar, Share/Email Buttons, Footers, and any other elements on a page.

-This webapp also provides the ability to add custom querySelector searches to find and hide any css/div/buttons/etc.. and have them hidden.
+This webpart also provides the ability to add custom querySelector searches to find and hide any css/div/buttons/etc.. and have them hidden.

 ### Building the code